EGFR Mutation Testing

 What does the test result mean?

-If an individual's lung cancer has an activating EGFR mutation, then an EGFR-targeted tyrosine kinase inhibitor (TKI) may be effective in treating the tumor.
-If no mutation is detected by the EGFR test, then the tumor is less likely to respond to TKI therapy.
+If an individual's lung cancer has an sensitizing EGFR mutation, then an EGFR-targeted tyrosine kinase inhibitor (TKI) may be effective in treating the tumor.
+If no sensitizing mutation is detected by the EGFR test, then the tumor is less likely to respond to TKI therapy.
 Sometimes an EGFR mutation is detected, but it indicates that the cancer will not respond to a TKI.
 Pathologists and cancer specialists (oncologists) help interpret the precise significance of the exact EGFR mutation identified for each patient.

 Is there anything else I should know?